 - Ask, ask, and ask some more - instead of pondering on why something is the way it is, then speak up and ask your fellow volunteers or supervisors.
 Open communication is the gateway to eliminating misunderstandings.

 - Offer your help often - sometimes you have to be a bit persistent.
 When entering a new organisation be open and offer your help often, because showing an interest in helping will make your fellow volunteers see you as someone who can help.

-- Bring your ideas to the table - When discussing in the organisation, your ideas will be valued if you argue your case and present your arguments in a valid way.
+- Bring your ideas to the table - When discussing within the organisation, your ideas will be valued if you argue your case and present your arguments in a valid way.

-- Present your expectations - Tell your fellow volunteers and the organisation why you want to volunteer and what you want to accomplice - matching expectations is important in order to eliminate misunderstandings.
+- Present your expectations - Tell your fellow volunteers and the organisation why you want to volunteer and what you want to accomplish - matching expectations is important in order to eliminate misunderstandings.

 - Be open - If you are open about yourself and tell your fellow volunteers about your backgrounds and aspirations, they will trust you more and the volunteer experience might be even better.